Manu (Hinduism): Dharma Savarni Manu

-Saptarshis list: Niśchara, Agnitejas, Vapushmán, Vishńu, Áruni, Havishmán, and Anagha.
+The saptarshis will be Niśchara, Agnitejas, Vapushmán, Vishńu, Áruni, Havishmán, and Anagha.

-In Dharma-savarnya-manvantara, Lord Vishnu's avatar will be called Dharmasetu.
+In Dharma-savarnya-manvantara, Vishnu's avatar will be Dharmasetu.

 In the period of the eleventh Manu, the Manu is Dharma-savarni, the son of Satya Yuga.
 He has ten sons, headed by Satyadharma.
 Among the demigods are the Vihangamas, Indra is known as Vaidhrita, and the seven sages are Aruna and others.
 Dharmasetu will be born of Vaidhrita and Aryaka.

 Rudra Savarni Manu

-Saptarshis list: Tapaswí, Sutapas, Tapomúrtti, Taporati, Tapodhriti, Tapodyuti, and Tapodhan.
+The saptarshis will be Tapaswí, Sutapas, Tapomúrtti, Taporati, Tapodhriti, Tapodyuti, and Tapodhan.

-In Rudra-savarnya-manvantara, Lord Vishnu's avatar will be called Sudhama.
+In Rudra-savarnya-manvantara, Vishnu's avatar will be Sudhama.

 In the period of the twelfth Manu, the Manu is Rudra-savarni, whose sons are headed by Devavan.
 The demigods are the Haritas and others, Indra is Ritadhama, and the seven sages are Tapomurti and others.
 Sudhama, or Svadhama, who will be born from the womb of Sunrita, wife of a Satyasaha.

 According to Manava Purana, Rudra Savarni Manu is the son of Shiva and Parvati.

 Raucya or Deva Savarni Manu

-Saptarshis list: Nirmoha, Tatwadersín, Nishprakampa, Nirutsuka, Dhritimat, Avyaya, and Sutapas.
+The saptarshis will be Nirmoha, Tatwadersín, Nishprakampa, Nirutsuka, Dhritimat, Avyaya, and Sutapas.

-In Deva-savarnya-manvantara, Lord Vishnu's avatar will be called Yogeshwara.
+In Deva-savarnya-manvantara, Vishnu's avatar will be Yogeshwara.

 In the period of the thirteenth Manu, the Manu is Deva-savarni.
 Among his sons is Chitrasena, the demigods are the Sukarmas and others, Indra is Divaspati, and Nirmoka is among the sages.
 Yogeshwara will be born of Devahotra and Brihati.

 Indra Savarni Manu

-Saptarshis list: Agnibáhu, Śuchi, Śhukra, Magadhá, Gridhra, Yukta, and Ajita.
+The saptarshis will be Agnibáhu, Śuchi, Śhukra, Magadhá, Gridhra, Yukta, and Ajita.

-In Indra-savarnya-manvantara, Lord Vishnu's avatar will be called Brihadbhanu.
+In Indra-savarnya-manvantara, Vishnu's avatar will be Brihadbhanu.

 In the period of the fourteenth Manu, the Manu is Indra-savarni.
 Among his sons are Uru and Gambhira, the demigods are the Pavitras and others, Indra is Suci, and among the sages are Agni and Bahu.
 Brihadbhanu will be born of Satrayana from the womb of Vitana.

 Almost all literature refers to the first 9 Manus with the same names but there is a lot of disagreement on names after that, although all of them agree with a total of 14.